Shop top summer finds

 "...There were enough characters to keep things interesting but not too many to get confused or messy, and I was reluctantly drawn in quite quickly into..."
 Read more

-"...with such acute attention to detail and with such an impeccable sense of pace, its effect is breathtaking...."
+"...scene depicting what Anna sees from her window is delivered with such acute attention to detail and with such an impeccable sense of pace, its..."
 Read more

-Customers have mixed feelings about the book's pacing, with some saying it kept them interested throughout and others finding it boring and repetitive.
+Customers have mixed reactions to the book's pacing, with some saying it kept them interested all the way through and remained engaging until the end, while others found it boring and lost interest after the first few pages.

 "...My next issue is around some clumsy writing and the repetition of a... let's call it a phrase...."
 Read more